Xtrendence/COMP2000-Assessment/README.md

 COMP2000 Coursework by Khodadad (Adrian) Nouchin.
 An automated checkout system for a supermarket.

+### Download

+You can either download an executable JAR file from the [Releases](https://github.com/Xtrendence/COMP2000-Assessment/releases) section, or you can download the [source code](https://github.com/Xtrendence/COMP2000-Assessment/archive/main.zip) and open it with IntelliJ instead.
+The run configuration can be found below, with the main class being "**com.xtrendence.acs.view.CustomerArea**".

 ### Run Configuration

 |Main Class  |Package                |